daattali/beautiful-jekyll/contact.md

 ---
 layout: page
 title: Contact Us
-subtitle: Information to reach the staff of Fur Squared
+subtitle: Information to reach the staff of FurSquared
 ---

 Have a question?
 Did the website just explode and not even apologize?
 Then you've come to the right place!
 Please send an email to the appropriate address from the list below and we'll help out the best we can!